Castelnuovo-Mumford Regularity and Computing the de Rham Cohomology of Smooth Projective Varieties: Castelnuovo-Mumford Regularity

-\item[(iii)] Let $X\subseteq\proj^n$ be a subscheme of dimension $m$ with ideal sheaf $\mI=\mI_X$, and let $k>0$.
-Then $\mI$ is $k$-regular if and only if $H^i\left(X,\mI(k-i)\right)=0$ for all $0<i\le m+1$. \end{enumerate} \end{remark} \begin{example} \begin{enumerate} \item[(i)] Theorem 5.1 in Chapter III of~\cite{hart:77} shows $\reg(\Oh_{\proj^n})=0$. \item[(ii)] The last example together with the exact sequence of~\cite[II, Theorem 8.13]{hart:77} implies $\reg(\Om_{\proj^n})=2$. \end{enumerate} \end{example} The aim of this section is to prove the following theorem. \begin{theorem} Let $X\ne\proj^1$ be a smooth closed projective variety of dimension~$m$.
+This is usually used as an argument that one can restrict to the case $X=\proj^n$.
+However, we are dealing with exterior powers and thus need the more general situation, since a direct image of a locally free sheaf is not locally free, and reasonable formulas for exterior powers hold for locally free sheaves only (in particular, Corollary~\ref{cor:regExterior}). \item[(iv)] Let $X\subseteq\proj^n$ be a subscheme of dimension $m$ with ideal sheaf $\mI=\mI_X$, and let $k>0$.
+Then $\mI$ is $k$-regular if and only if $H^i\left(\proj^n,\mI(k-i)\right)=0$ for all $0<i\le m+1$~\cite[Example 1.8.29]{lazf:04}.
+This follows from the short exact sequence $0\to\mI\to\Oh_{\proj^n}\to i_*\Oh_X\to 0$ using that $H^i(X,\mF)=0$ for all $i>m$ and any coherent sheaf~$\mF$~\cite[III, Theorem 2.7]{hart:77}. \end{enumerate} \end{remark} \begin{example} \begin{enumerate} \item[(i)] Theorem 5.1 in Chapter III of~\cite{hart:77} shows $\reg(\Oh_{\proj^n})=0$. \item[(ii)] The structure sheaf $\Oh_X$ of a hypersurface $X\subseteq\proj^n$ of degree $D$ has regularity $D-1$.
+This follows from the isomorphism $\mI\simeq\Oh_{\proj^n}(-D)$ for the ideal sheaf $\mI$ of $X$ and the exact sequence $0\to\mI\to\Oh_{\proj^n}\to i_*\Oh_X\to 0$. \item[(iii)] Example (i) together with the exact sequence of~\cite[II, Theorem 8.13]{hart:77} implies $\reg(\Om_{\proj^n})=2$. \end{enumerate} \end{example} The aim of this section is to prove the following theorem. \begin{theorem} Let $X\subset\proj^n$ be a smooth closed subvariety of dimension~$m$.
 Let $D$ be the maximal degree and $e$ the maximal codimension of all irreducible components of $X$.
 Then